Chat with us, powered by LiveChat

 Does a formal caution or an informal warning appear in any other Background Check?

-Similar to a police check, a standard background check will not disclose the details of your Police cautions unless the law specifically requires it.
+Similar to a Nationally Coordinated Criminal History Check, a standard background check will not disclose the details of your Police cautions unless the law specifically requires it.

 However, the internal police records will still contain the details of your Police cautions that you have ever received.
 The internal records of the Police are rarely wiped out (even after a person turns 18).